-In the aftermath of the 2008 financial crisis, more than 14 million U.S. homeowners lost their homes to foreclosure.
-Focusing on the hard-hit Sacramento Valley, Noelle Stout uncovers the hellish bureaucracy that led to the largest bank seizures of residential homes in U.S. history.
-In the voices of policy makers, bank officials, and “dispossessed” homeowners themselves, Stout exposes the tense and lengthy confrontations between homeowners and banks, reveals how call center representatives of corporate lenders felt about processing appeals, and shares the daily fears of families living on the brink of eviction.
-Stout delineates the painful everyday life of inequality—for whites who felt the security of their middle class life unraveling to communities of color who experienced a more precipitous and dire decline.
-Trapped in an endless maze of mortgage modifications, borrowers began to view debt refusal as a moral response to lenders.
-Stout unveils how these borrowers redefined the meaning of debt and dispossession, altered our national discourse of financial reciprocity, and opened the doors to the many potential points of resistance and contestation in the meaning of indebtedness today.
+In the aftermath of the 2008 financial crisis, more than 14 million U.S. homeowners filed for foreclosure.
+Focusing on the hard-hit Sacramento Valley, Noelle Stout uncovers the predacious bureaucracy that organized the largest bank seizure of residential homes in U.S. history.
+Stout reveals the failure of Wall Street banks’ mortgage assistance programs—backed by over $300 billion of federal funds—to deliver on the promise of relief.
+Unlike the programs of the Great Depression, in which the government took on the toxic mortgage debt of Americans, corporate lenders and loan servicers ultimately denied over 70 percent of homeowner applications.
+In the voices of bank employees and homeowners, Stout unveils how call center representatives felt about denying appeals and shares the fears of families living on the brink of eviction.
+Stout discloses the impacts of rising inequality on homeowners—from whites who felt their middle-class life unraveling to communities of color who experienced a more precipitous and dire decline.
+Trapped in a Kafkaesque maze of mortgage assistance, borrowers began to view debt refusal as a moral response to lenders, as seemingly mundane bureaucratic dramas came to redefine the meaning of debt and dispossession.

 Dispossessed How Predatory Bureaucracy Foreclosed on the American Middle Class

 The pandemic has created major supply chain challenges for publishers, manufacturers, warehousing facilities and shipping companies.
 Please allow for a minimum of 15 business days to receive your order.
 If you need your order sooner, consider purchasing from one of our retail partner links in the buying options.
 Thank you!